OAXACA

 GETTING THERE

-Guests should plan to fly into the Oaxaca City’s Xoxocotlán International Airport.
-Upon arrival at the airport, you can take a taxi (individual or collective) to the airport.
+Guests should plan to fly into Oaxaca City’s Xoxocotlán International Airport.
+Upon arrival at the small airport, it is easy to take a taxi (individual or collective) to the hotel.

 We ask that all travelers arrive by 5pm on the first day of our trip to ensure attendance at our group welcome dinner and orientation.